|Freshly baked rugelach for Navroze.|

 In a food processor crush the nuts and cherries until fine pieces.
 Add the rest of the ingredient and using the pulse button bring it all together.

-Remove the pastry from the refrigerator and make 250 gm discs, or 10 portions. roll each one into a 6 to 7 inch disc.
+Remove the pastry from the refrigerator and cut into 10 equal portions.
+Further, roll each portion into an 18 cm/7-inch disc.

 Roll each one like a cigar.

-Place on a baking sheet.
-Repeat until all are complete.
+Place it on a baking sheet.
+Repeat this until all are completed.

-Cranberries, raisins, kismis, dried berries are all good alternate to dry cherries.
+Cranberries, raisins, kishmish (dry green raisins), and dried berries are all good alternates to dry cherries.
 Pecans and pine nuts can also be added to the list of nuts.

 My published cookbooks are available for sale through myself and on amazon.